PZDonny/DisplayEntityUtils/README.md

 [Join the Discord Here!](https://discord.gg/k3wtdG5fRZ)

-DisplayEntityUtils is a extensive plugin designed for use with BDEngine, a modeling/animation engine designed for display entities without the need for resource packs or mods.
+DisplayEntityUtils is a extensive plugin designed to make the usage of Display/Interaction entities simplier.
+It also supports BDEngine, a modeling/animation engine designed for display entities without the need for resource packs or mods.

 ## What you'll need
 ### Dependencies: